KnowageLabs/Knowage-Documentation/chapter_4/Glossary.rst

 .. figure:: media/no_links_table_8.1.png

-    No table links to words.
+    Example of no links to words in the table component.

 To associate the glossary to a specific component, just click the *LINK* functionality next to each element.
 See figure below as example.